Asymptotic Charges and Coherent States in QCD: Introduction

 The corresponding understanding of QCD infrared dynamics is significantly less complete.
 Compared to QED, the natural complication that arises is that gauge bosons self-interact in a non-trivial way.
-The persistence of these non-trivial self-interactions at early and late times is central to the behaviour of the infrared properties of QCD.
+The persistence of these non-trivial self-interactions at early and late times is central to the behaviour of the infrared properties of QCD\cite{Pate:2017vwa}.
 It is our aim here to understand the connection between asymptotic symmetries in non-Abelian gauge theories and generalized IR leading coherent states.
-We will follow the approach of S.\ Catani, M.\ Ciafaloni and G.\ Marchesini, \cite{CATANI1985, CATANI1986, CATANI1987, CIAFALONI1985, Ciafaloni1989} (see \cite{book:Mueller} for an introduction) which uses energy ordering in each interaction to systematically organise the divergences due to soft gluons.
-We will focus on the leading soft-divergences though the method can be extended to include sub-leading divergences.
-Non-Abelian gauge theories of course also have collinear divergences which have for most part been neglected in the coherent operator approach though there is some interesting recent work in this direction \cite{Forde:2003jt, Hannesdottir:2019rqq}.
+We will follow the approach of \ Catani, \ Ciafaloni and \ Marchesini, \cite{CATANI1985, CATANI1986, CATANI1987, CIAFALONI1985, Ciafaloni1989} (see \cite{book:Mueller} for an introduction) which uses energy ordering in each interaction to systematically organise the divergences due to soft gluons.
+Non-Abelian gauge theories of course also have collinear divergences which have been treated in the coherent operator approach \cite{DelDuca:1989jt}, see also \cite{Forde:2003jt} and the recent interesting work \cite{Hannesdottir:2019rqq, Hannesdottir:2019opa}.
+We will focus on the leading IR-divergence, though the method can be extended in principle to include sub-leading divergences.
+To be slightly more precise, when we extend the tree-level considerations to one-loop we will focus on the IR double pole terms arising from simultaneously soft and collinear regions of parameter space.